Preparing GitHub for Agentic Tutorials and Projects

 In the

-Clone a Repositorydialog box that GitHub Desktop pops up, edit theLocal Pathtext field to where you want to put your reactive repo on your local host and clickClone.
+Clone a Repositorydialog box that GitHub Desktop pops up, edit theLocal Pathtext field to where you want to put youragenticrepo on your local host and clickClone.
 For example, if you have a folder namecourseson your home folder, you can enter/Users/yourusername/courses/or, on Windows,C:\Users\yourusername\courses\.This will create a new folder under

-Local Path, which we will refer to asYOUR*TUTORIALS.
-If yourLocal Pathwere/Users/yourusername/courses/as per the above example,YOUR*TUTORIALSwill be/Users/yourusername/courses/reactive/.
+Local Path, which we will refer to as/YOUR:TUTORIALS.
+If yourLocal Pathwere/Users/yourusername/courses/as per the above example,/YOUR:TUTORIALSwill be/Users/yourusername/courses/agentic/.

 To prepare your git repo: